up42/docs/faq/pricing.md

 ## My job stopped in the middle of the process.
 Will I still get charged?

 You will be charged for any tasks that have successfully completed.
 You will not get charged for any dry run jobs.
-To be clear, this means specifically running a job using the "Test Data Query" functionality of UP42.
+To be clear, this means specifically running a job using the **Test Data Query** functionality of UP42.

 ## How do I choose the right package?